sampsyo/home/_drafts/adl.md

 As with software languages, there will never be a one-size-fits all ADL.
 We need a diversity of approaches that strike different balances between generality, optimality, and productivity.
 Industry's current focus is on *high-level synthesis* (HLS) tools, which repurpose C-based programming languages with restrictions and extensions to form ADLs that prioritize familiarity for C programmers.
-This post is a call for more research to explore the broader, C-free design space of ADLs, their compilers, and accompanying tools.
+This post is a call for more research to explore the broader, C-free design space of ADLs, their compilers, and their accompanying tools.
 A healthy ecosystem of ADLs can distribute the power of specialized computing to all domain experts, not just hardware designers.

 [darwin]: http://bejerano.stanford.edu/papers/p199-turakhia.pdf